cedar-policy/cedar-docs/docs/schema.md

     "required": false
 },
 ```
 A policy should check for an optional attribute's presence by using the [`has`](syntax-operators.md#operator-has) operator before trying to access the attribute's value.
-If evaluation of a policy results in an attempt to access a non-existent attribute, Cedar generates an exception.
+If evaluation of a policy results in an attempt to access a non-existent attribute, evaluation fails with an error (which causes the policy to be ignored during authorization, and for a diagnostic to be generated).
 The validator will flag the potential for such errors to occur.

 You can choose to explicitly declare that an attribute is mandatory by including `"required": true` (but this is unnecessary as mandatory attributes are the default).